Norrie in Marathon County, Wisconsin — The American Midwest (Great Lakes)

 Erected by Wisconsin Department of Natural Resources, Wisconsin State Park System, Friends of Mountain-Bay State Trail, Ervin Wege, Marathon County Parks.

 Location.
 44° 53.238′ N, 89° 15.688′ W. Marker is in Norrie, Wisconsin, in Marathon County.
 Marker is on Norrie Road west of Bradley Street, on the left when traveling west.
-Marker is on the Mountain-Bay State Trail and can be reached from the parking lot for the trail at the northeast Touch for map.
+Marker is on the Mountain-Bay Touch for map.
 Marker is in this post office area: Birnamwood WI 54414, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 2 other markers are within 6 miles of this marker, measured as the crow flies.
-Bethany Indian Mission & School (was approx. 5.9 miles away but has been reported missing. ); The Homme Homes (approx. 6 miles away).
+At least 1 other marker is within 6 miles of this marker, measured as the crow flies.
+The Homme Homes (approx. 6 miles away).

 Credits.
 This page was last revised on September 5, 2019.
-This page originally submitted on September 4, 2019, by Joel Seewald of Madison Heights, Michigan.
-This page has been viewed 39 times since then.
+It was originally submitted on September 4, 2019, by Joel Seewald of Madison Heights, Michigan.
+This page has been viewed 65 times since then and 22 times this year.
 Photos: 1. submitted on September 4, 2019, by Joel Seewald of Madison Heights, Michigan.
 2, 3. submitted on September 5, 2019, by Joel Seewald of Madison Heights, Michigan.